Alpha Phi Alpha: Notable members

 The fraternity's membership roster includes activist Dick Gregory, Princeton Professor Cornel West, Congressman Charles B. Rangel, Department of Housing and Urban Development Secretary Samuel Pierce, celebrity physician Corey Hébert, entrepreneur John Johnson, athlete Mike Powell, musician Donny Hathaway, United Nations Ambassador Andrew Young, the first Premier of Bermuda Sir Edward T. Richards, and Atlanta Mayor Maynard Jackson.

 Roland Burris became the only black member of the 2009 U.S. Senate when he assumed the seat vacated by President Barack Obama.

 Alpha men were instrumental in the founding and leadership of the NAACP (Du Bois), People's National Party (PNP) Norman Manley, Association for the Study of African American Life and History (ASALH) (Jesse E. Moorland), UNCF (Frederick D. Patterson), and the SCLC (King, Walker and Jemison).
 The National Urban League has had eight leaders in its more than 100 years of existence; six of its leaders are Alpha men: George Haynes, Eugene K. Jones, Lester Granger, Whitney Young, Hugh Price and Marc Morial.

-From the ranks of the fraternity have come a number of pioneers in various fields.
+From the ranks of the fraternity have come several pioneers in various fields.
 Honorary member Kelly Miller was the first African American to be admitted to Johns Hopkins University.
 Todd Duncan was the first actor to play "Porgy" in Porgy and Bess.
 During the Washington run of Porgy and Bess in 1936, the cast — as led by Todd Duncan — protested the audience's segregation.
-Duncan stated that he "would never play in a theater which barred him from purchasing tickets to certain seats because of his race."
-Eventually management would give into the demands and allow for the first integrated performance at the National Theatre.
+Duncan stated that he "would never play in a theater that barred him from purchasing tickets to certain seats because of his race."
+Eventually, management would give in to the demands and allow for the first integrated performance at the National Theatre.

 Charles Hamilton Houston, a Harvard Law School graduate and a law professor at Howard University, first began a campaign in the 1930s to challenge racial discrimination in the federal courts.
 Houston's campaign to fight Jim Crow Laws began with Plessy v.
 Ferguson and culminated in a unanimous Supreme Court decision in Brown v.
 Board of Education.